BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-note: the same functionaliy can be acheieved with a short function`
+note: the same functionality can be achieved with a short function

 ```cpp
 auto copy (const auto & value)